What You’ll Learn 🎥

 an additional light source

-The example below shows a PHOTRON camera (connected over Ethernet) and a DEWE-43 (connected over USB to the notebook).
-The accelerometer (blue cable) is used to measure the hit of the fingertip, this is also the trigger.
-The camera puts out a start pulse on the TRIG_TTL_OUT port, which is measured back on one of the Counter inputs of the DEWE-43.
+The example below shows a PHOTRON camera (connected via Ethernet) and a DEWE-43 (connected to a notebook via USB).
+The accelerometer (blue cable) is used to detect the fingertip impact, which also acts as the trigger.
+The camera sends a start pulse on the TRIG_TTL_OUT port, which is captured on one of the Counter inputs of the DEWE-43.

 DEWE-43 to PHOTRON connection in detail: